Microsoft SQL Server - OpenTelemetry Collector

 C:\Program Files\Microsoft SQL Server\MSSQL<version>.MSSQLSERVER\MSSQL\Log\ERRORLOG*

-button.
-For a default SQL Server setup, these settings are optional.- Computer Name.
-The computer name identifies the SQL Server name or IP address of the computer being monitored.
+option.
+For a default SQL Server setup, these settings are optional.- Computer Name: The computer name identifies the SQL Server name or IP address of the computer being monitored.
+This is the network name of the machine hosting SQL Server.

-- Instance Name.
-The instance name identifies the specific SQL Server instance being monitored.
+- Instance Name: The instance name identifies the specific SQL Server instance being monitored.
+This is required when SQL Server is installed as a named instance (e.g., SQLEXPRESS, INSTANCE01) rather than the default instance.

 Step 3: Send logs to Sumo Logic